niacobel/CHAINS/docs/source/control_launcher.rendering.rst

 What is rendering?
 ==================

-Rendering the templates consists in creating the parameters file and job script for our QOCT-RA calculations, based on their Jinja templates.
+Rendering the templates consists in creating the parameters file and job script for our QOCT-GRAD calculations, based on their Jinja templates.
 The Jinja language offers a relatively easy and intuitive way of creating those templates and allows for more flexibility and adaptability in ``CONTROL LAUNCHER``.

 The rendering process makes use of three main elements: